singularian/mdencode/docs/hashList.md

 This is the step to add a new signature.
 It should be in sorted order

-1: Add the signature name to mdBinaryList/mdBinaryList.go
-2: Add the signature block size to code/decode/mdBlockSize/mdBlockSize.go
+1: Add the signature name ID and description and block size to $GOPATH/$PROJECT/code/decode/mdBlockSize/mdBinaryList.go
-3: Add the hash import to the hash context list decode/mdHashContextList/mdHashContextList.go
+2: Add the hash import to the hash context list to $GOPATH/$PROJECT/code/decode/mdHashContextList/mdHashContextList.go
-4: Add the hash context new initialize function to CreateHashListMap()
+3: Add the hash context new initialize function to CreateHashListMap()
    in decode/mdHashContextList/mdHashContextList.go

 ### Current mdencode signatures